-ERA were engaged by the owners of a boutique brewery that were operating in the peri-urban area of Old Beach to move into town and provide a public face to their business.
-The development application was to convert an existing warehouse along Elizabeth Street in North Hobart into a micro-brewery that included a bar.
-The capacity of the micro-brewery is 200,000L per annum (80 kegs per week).
-Majority of the beer is sold wholesale, to customers and other bars with approximately 12 percent of the production sold on site across the proposed bar.
-The micro-brewery also includes some bottling of beer, to provide for local distribution to speciality bottle shops, as well as for local festivals and events.
+The development application was to convert a warehouse on Elizabeth Street in North Hobart into a micro-brewery that included a bar.
+The capacity of the micro-brewery would be 200,000L per annum (80 kegs per week).
+The micro-brewery would also include canning of beer, to provide for local distribution to bottle shops, as well as for local festivals and events.

-The microbrewery that has capacity of 200,000L per annum, is located within an urban environment near to a number of residential uses, sought operating hours of 6am through to midnight 7 days per week and included live music required a detailed analysis of environmental considerations and specific justification and mitigation measures to these.
+The micro-brewery’s new site is in an urban environment near a number of residential uses.
+The owners sought operating hours of 6am through to midnight, 7 days per week, and live music.
+As a result, the application required a detailed analysis of environmental considerations and specific justification and mitigation measures for these.
 The considerations included odour, noise, wastewater, solid waste disposal and organic waste disposal.

-ER were successful in obtaining a planning permit for the proposed micro-brewery and bar, which is now in full operation.
+ERA was successful in obtaining a planning permit for the proposed micro-brewery and bar, which is now fully operational.